-Weather Averages for Kuala Lumpur in July
+What's the Weather Like in Kuala Lumpur in July

 Summers can be hot in Kuala Lumpur and not all resorts offer the same excellence of service.
 For the discerning tourist who is also mindful of their budget, the Royale Chulan hotel is a beautiful establishment where timeless heritage meets modern luxury.
 The hotel effortlessly merges traditional style with modern conveniences to offer perfect accommodation to any who opt to visit Kuala Lumpur in July.

 For a more casual take on Kuala Lumpur's lifestyle, try dining at the Pampas Grill & Bar.
-The Pampas offers local as well as Latin-inspired dishes, creating a unique culinary profile that’s much loved by everyone who visits this unique eatery.
+The Pampas offers local as well as Latin-inspired dishes, creating a unique culinary profile that is much loved by everyone who visits this unique eatery.
 The prices are most inviting and will have you coming back for more, and the atmosphere is warm and friendly.

 Set in the Sheraton Imperial Hotel KL, the Celestial Court KL is a strongly recommended restaurant in Kuala Lumpur.
 Serving halal Cantonese food in a truly majestic setting, offering great views of Asian Heritage Row, this unique restaurant is one of the absolute best Chinese restaurants in the city.
 Guests are advised to try the sautéed tiger prawns or the honey-spiced lamb in Mongolian sauce.

 Passion Road Secret Garden

 For lunch, head over to the amazing Passion Road Secret Garden.
 Although it is mainly a venue for weddings, parties and other events and celebrations, it also welcomes guests for lunch.
 The menu gets changed regularly to keep things interesting, but it mainly features delicious comfort foods such as spicy chicken, mashed potatoes and some local classics like nasi minyak.

 Things to Do in Kuala Lumpur in July